geometer0/paulchristianson.io/README.md

 * it's not properly checking path, only the last file? http://localhost:8080/anynonsensehere/index.html loads index.html fine
-* some links are wrong
+* some links are wrong, also add target="_blank" to links
 * error handling in stream

 Testing